onedata/onedata-drive/README.md

 **The application is currently under development.
 Available installation packages are alpha versions.
 It is not intended for use with production data!**

-Onedata Drive is a graphical interface application allowing Windows users to work with data stored in Onedata system.
+Onedata Drive is a GUI application allowing Windows users to work with data stored in Onedata system.

 <img width="586" height="356" alt="Onedata Drive GUI" src="https://github.com/user-attachments/assets/a793e590-d901-4702-9a58-b9a8d3cd346a" />

-To log in, you need to fill in the desired instance of the Onezone service and enter the token.
-The spaces available to the user are then connected to the user's home directory.
+To log in, you need to fill in the desired instance of the Onezone service and the token.
+The spaces available to the user are then mounted to the user's home directory.

 <img width="647" height="423" alt="Mounted spaces from Onedata" src="https://github.com/user-attachments/assets/affdd129-77aa-4d66-9f73-6aacfc3d81f7" />